pdhiraj1402/Google-Calendar/readme.md

-This is a main branch.
+This is a master branch.
-This line is in main branch
+This line added to master branch.

-new line added through github
+This line line added after merging main branch into master branch. this line added from github